-Having an out of date Will can mean no reason financial provision and lead to unexpected and acrimonious litigation that can be very expensive.
+Having an out of date Will can mean no reasonable financial provision and lead to unexpected and acrimonious litigation that can be very expensive.
 The recent case of Martin v Williams [2017] EWHC 491 (Ch) illustrates this as follows:-

 Facts